-The decant water volumes for treatment also assume an additional 50,000m in Year 1 to reduce the volume on TSF1A from its current 150,000m to assist drying of tailings prior to capping.
+The decant water volumes for treatment also assume an additional 50,000m3 in Year 1 to reduce the volume on TSF1A from its current 500,000m3 to assist drying of tailings prior to capping.

-As previously, three years of treatment to remove metals from all sources, and an initial six months of cyanide treatment for decant and water from the Mill Contingency Pond (MCP), is assumed.
+Three years of treatment to remove metals from all sources, and an initial six months of cyanide treatment for decant and water from the Mill Contingency Pond (MCP), is assumed.